lyndon025/playtested/src/content/article/2023-12-05-my-top-10-games-of-2023--which-game-is-my-goty.md

 ---
-title: "My Top 10 Games of 2023 | Which game is my GOTY?"
+author: lyndonguitar
+category: Review
-description: "It has been a wild ride for gamers throughout 2023.
+description: It has been a wild ride for gamers throughout 2023.
 From early-year contenders like Hogwarts Legacy and Resident Evil 4 to clutch latecomers like Alan Wake 2 and Spider-Man 2, it's been a very crowded year.
-A solid collection of masterpiece remakes, worthy innovative sequels, and refreshing new IPs."
+A solid collection of masterpiece remakes, worthy innovative sequels, and refreshing new IPs.
+featured: false
 pubDate: 2023-12-05
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap","my-top-10-games-of-2023-|-which-game-is-my-goty?"]
+tags:
-featured: false
+- taptap
+- my-top-10-games-of-2023-|-which-game-is-my-goty?
-thumb: ""
+thumb: ''
+title: My Top 10 Games of 2023 | Which game is my GOTY?
 ---

 It has been a wild ride for gamers throughout 2023.
 From early-year contenders like Hogwarts Legacy and Resident Evil 4 to clutch latecomers like Alan Wake 2 and Spider-Man 2, it's been a very crowded year.
 A solid collection of masterpiece remakes, worthy innovative sequels, and refreshing new IPs.